Gaurav0502/xai-guided-cot/README.md

 - Get API keys from Together AI (`TOGETHER_API_KEY`) and Anthropic Developer Platform (`CLAUDE_API_KEY`).
 Add them into the `.env` file created by `setup.sh`.

-- Use may require a `WANDB_API_KEY` and `WANDB_PROJECT_NAME` since the tree-based `ExplanableModel` is trained and tuned using `wandb sweep`
+- You may require a `WANDB_API_KEY` and `WANDB_PROJECT_NAME` since the tree-based `ExplanableModel` is trained and tuned using `wandb sweep`.

-- Now, you must create setup Google Cloud Provider (GCP) with the following steps:
+- Now, you must setup Google Cloud Provider (GCP) with the following steps:
     1. Create a Project in GCP and record the `PROJECT_ID`.
+    2. Ensure you enable Billing on the required APIs (Vertex AI and Google Cloud Storage).
-    2. Inside the Project, create GCP Bucket to store the batch inference job JSONL files for Vertex AI.
+    3. Inside the Project, create GCP Bucket to store the batch inference job JSONL files (inputs and outputs) for Vertex AI.
-    3. Record your `BUCKET_NAME`, `LOCATION`.
+    4. Record your `BUCKET_NAME`, `LOCATION`.
-    4. Ensure that the `LOCATION` you choose has the model you want to use because the code in this repository requires the location for both GCP Bucket and Vertex AI Batch Inference to be same (ideally, you can use different ones).
+    5. Ensure that the `LOCATION` you choose has the model you want to use because the code in this repository requires the `LOCATION` for both GCP Bucket and Vertex AI Batch Inference to be same.

 - Finally, your `.env` file must look as follows: